malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 This page presents an engineering investigation of conscious experience, and forms a consistent explanation that is useful enough for it to be emulated today.
 A likely architecture for the logical components of high-order thought are presented.
 It is shown that the content of conscious experience is governed by a representational 'model' upon which all high-order thought is based.
 It is shown how this theory can explain the majority of the phenomena of consciousness, and it is suggested that this architecture will ultimately form the basis for artificial general intelligence.
 An investigation of the gaps remaining is also covered.

+# Introduction
 The "Hard Problem of Consciousness" (Chalmers) has been a conundrum for many centuries.
 In modern times, disciplines as varied as philosophy, neuroscience, physics, and computer science all discuss the topic.

 The theories here have been developed by considering our current understanding of neuroscience, the characteristics of biological and artificial neural networks, and through introspection.
+While the theory uses the human mind as the primary example, it is focused on the theoretical fundamental architectures of consciousness, irrespective of whether that is in the form of a human biological consciousness, or some other alien mechanical consciousness.

 # Background
 (brief lit survey)